 B.C.
 Government has collaborated with Agri-Food Canada to complete the British Columbia Drought Response Plan.
 This focuses on the actions taken before, during and after a drought to reduce the impact.
 To clarify, plans are coordinated by the Ministry of Forests, Lands, Natural Resource Operations and Rural Development (FLNRO).

 Water users, whether licensed or not, are required to use water as efficiently as possible.
-Water conservation is everyone’s responsibility, especially during drought.
+Conservation of water is everyone’s responsibility, especially during drought.
 Further, you can save money by conserving water, while helping to protect our natural resources.

 Drought Level Classification